Florian-Celibashi/Buddybot-2.0/README.md

 - **Self-Defense** - Buddybot automatically retaliates against any entity that attacks him.
 - **Follow mode** – `!follow`
   BuddyBot locks onto a player and follows them around, pathfinding around blocks and obstacles.
-  When !follow mode is enabled, Buddybot intelligently breaks or places blocks as needed to navigate the terrain and reach the player.
+  When !follow mode is toggled on, Buddybot intelligently breaks or places blocks as needed to navigate the terrain and reach the player.

 - **Assist mode** – `!assist`
-  BuddyBot helps in combat: it will target threats near the assisted player (mobs, etc.) when this is enabled.
+  When enabled, Buddybot joins the fight: he attacks any mob you attack, as well as any mob that attacks you.

 - **Friendly fire toggle** – `!friendlyfire`
   Switch between: